ibm-cloud-docs/hs-crypto/uko-hs-crypto-concepts.md

 - Operational crypto unit

     When you create a {{site.data.keyword.hscrypto}} instance, the number of crypto units that you specify is the number of operational crypto units.
 For high availability and disaster recovery, you need to set up at least two operational crypto units.
 These operational crypto units are located in different [availability zones](https://www.ibm.com/cloud/data-centers/){: external} of the same region where your service instance is located.
 Operational crypto units are used to manage encryption keys and perform cryptographic operations.
+Each operational crypto unit can manage up to 5000 digital keys.

 - Recovery crypto unit

     If you create your service instance in supported regions other than Madrid (`eu-es`), two recovery crypto units are automatically assigned to your service instance without extra costs; one in the same region and one in the disaster recovery region for that region.
 A recovery crypto unit is used to generate the random master key which is then securely exported to operational crypto units and the other recovery crypto unit to [initialize the service instance](/docs/hs-crypto?topic=hs-crypto-initialize-hsm-recovery-crypto-unit).

     Recovery crypto units can also be used as backup crypto units that save a copy of the master key value used by the operational crypto units.
-If the master key is lost or destroyed, you can [recover the master key from a recovery crypto unit](/docs/hs-crypto?topic=hs-crypto-recover-master-key-recovery-crypto-unit) using signed TKE administrative commands.
+If the master key is lost or destroyed, you can [recover the master key from a recovery crypto unit](/docs/hs-crypto?topic=hs-crypto-uko-recover-master-key-recovery-crypto-unit) using signed TKE administrative commands.

     If smart cards are used to load the master key, the recovery crypto units are not applicable and can be ignored.
 The backup of the master key relies on the backup of the smart cards in that case.
     {: note}